ilyarudyak/PopMovies/README.md

 3. We create custom `CursorAdapter` that is similar to our `PicassoAdapter`, in particular we fetch posters using `Picasso`.
 We don't store any posters on a device.
 In case of no internet connection we just get an error message: `no internet connection`.
 4. We use CursorLoader to get information about posters from database in `FavPosterFragment` and all other information in `FavDetailFragment`.
 An alternative solution would be use `AsynctaskLoader<List<Movie>>` - we probably can use `PicassoAdapter` in this case.
 We use `AsynTask` to add or remove a movie from database.
 5. We create new activities to show favorites and their details just not to get overcomplicated fragments.
 We also have different logic of calling `DetailFragment` - we transfer `Uri` object in these cases and call content provider in detail activity based on this object.
 6. Our second detail fragment extends the first one.
 The only difference - we get `Bundle` object from call to content provider.
 We use `AsyncTask`, not loaders.
-We call it within our `onCreateView()` method and then call method of `super` class.
+We call it within our `onCreate()` method.
+The app is working but we don't sure that's the optimal way to place this task.